ovh/venom/executors/readfile/README.md

 Step used to read a file

 Use case: your application writes a file on disk.
 Venom can check that this file is produced, read it, and return its content.
-Content can be used by another steps of testsuite.
+Content can be used by other steps of the testsuite.

 Path can contain a fullpath, a wildcard or a directory: